-A. Short-term Investments:

-- 1. The objective of short-term investments is to produce a return that equates to prevailing short-term rates applicable to the quality specified below. - 2.
+- A. Short-term Investments: - 1.
+The objective of short-term investments is to produce a return that equates to prevailing short-term rates applicable to the quality specified below. - 2.
 All monies not deployed in permanent investments shall be invested in short-term investment vehicles as provided below. - 3.
 Money market instruments shall include: - a.
-U. S. Treasury bills and agency discount notes. - b.
-Commercial paper provided it, or the guarantor, is rated A1, F1 and P1, or the equivalent by at least two of Moody's, Standard & Poor's or Fitch. - c.
-Certificates of deposit, banker's acceptances, and time deposits of banks with a minimum of \$10billion in bank capital which have a quality rating of A-, A3 or better by at least two of Moody's, Standard and Poor's or Fitch. - d.
-Repurchase agreements with banks or dealers provided the agreement is collateralized by 102% with U. S. Treasuries or Government Sponsored Enterprise (GSE) mortgages and such collateral is delivered to the System's bank or its correspondent. - e.
-Money market mutual funds that are SEC registered 2(a)-7 and AAA rated by at least two of Moody's, Standard and Poor's or Fitch and whose investment guidelines are substantially equivalent to and consistent with the System's overall short-term investment criteria. - f.
-Corporate short-term investments of any Counsel shall be limited to 5% of a single issuer.
-Counsel's portfolio shall be suitably diversified as to assets with any single issuer (except U.S. government obligations) or class of issuers so that an adversity affecting a particular sector will not impact a substantial share of the total portfolio.
+Direct obligations of the U. S. Treasury including bills, notes, and bonds, and repurchase agreements secured by those obligations.

+b.
+U.S. Treasury money market mutual funds that are SEC registered 2(a)-7 and AAA rated by at least two of Moody's, Standard and Poor's or Fitch and whose investment guidelines are substantially equivalent to and consistent with the System's overall short-term investment criteria.